SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Appendix

-We provide the difficulty score distributions of three DeepScaleR subsets: DeepScaleR Uniform, DeepScaleR Easy, and DeepScaleR Difficult, as shown in Figure~\ref{fig:difficulty_distribution}.
+We provide the difficulty score distributions of three DeepScaleR subsets: DeepScaleR Uniform, DeepScaleR Easy, and DeepScaleR Difficult, as shown in Figure~\ref{fig:difficulty_distribution_subset}.
 Each subset exhibits distinct difficulty characteristics, reflecting the varying levels of challenge present in the data.
-The distributions are grouped into bins of size 10, allowing for clear comparison of how problem difficulty varies across these subsets.
+The distributions are grouped into bins of size 10, allowing for a clear comparison of how problem difficulty varies across these subsets.
+In particular, the Uniform subset spans the entire difficulty range with roughly balanced coverage, making it suitable for general-purpose training and evaluation.
+By contrast, the Easy subset is concentrated heavily in the lower-difficulty bins, highlighting its role in providing simpler problems for warm-up training or curriculum learning.
+Meanwhile, the Difficult subset skews strongly toward the higher-difficulty bins, offering more challenging samples that are valuable for stress-testing reasoning capabilities and benchmarking advanced methods.
+Together, these subsets provide complementary perspectives on model performance across a wide spectrum of difficulty levels, ensuring a more comprehensive assessment of reasoning ability.